Fall is a wonderful time to visit the Power Vista. And the wonder continues when Winter arrives, bringing with it our Annual Festival of Trees:

-Our Festival of Trees is an official stop along the “Holiday Lights of Niagara Trail” - and features a dazzling display of artificial evergreens adorned with energy efficient lights, decorated for the season by local not-for-profit groups.
+An official stop along the “Holiday Lights of Niagara Trail” our Festival of Trees featured a dazzling display of artificial evergreens adorned with energy efficient lights, decorated for the season by local not-for-profit groups.

 Please call us at 716-286-6652 with any questions.
 Or call us toll-free at 1-866-NYPA-FUN (697-2386).